ttopper/CPSC128/docs/05_Lists_and_Strings/90_Assignment_5.md

     most two more times.
     When the two copies are identical a check is made to ensure that the new  password meets construction requirements.
-    Passwords must be constructed to meet the following require-
+    Passwords must be constructed to meet the following requirements:
-    ments:

     *  Each password must have  at  least  six  characters.
-    *  Each password must contain at least  one  lower-case alphabetic character, one upper-case alphabetic character, and at least one numeric or special character.
+    *  Each password must contain at least  one  lower-case

+    alphabetic character, one upper-case alphabetic character,
+    and at least one numeric or special character.
 In this case,  "alphabetic"  refers  to  all upper or lower case